jgwill/gh-jgwill-mdp/README.md

-# gh markdown-preview
+# gh jgwill-mdp

-GitHub CLI extension to preview Markdown looks like GitHub :octocat:
+GitHub CLI extension JGWIll's to preview Markdown looks like GitHub :octocat:

-**gh markdown-preview** is a [GitHub CLI](https://cli.github.com) extension to preview your markdown such as **README.md**.
+**gh jgwill-mdp** is a [GitHub CLI](https://cli.github.com) extension to preview your markdown such as **README.md**.
 The `gh markdown-preview` command start a local web server to serve the markdown document. **gh markdown-preview** renders the HTML got from GitHub official markdown API and uses the CSS extracted from GitHub web site.
 The styles are almost the same!

 You can see rendered README before uploading to GitHub!